pgailinas/videoqa-representation-comparison/docs/02_Run_Baseline_VideoQA.md

 ## Purpose

-This notebook establishes baseline Video Question Answering (VideoQA) performance for the NExT-QA benchmark dataset using the Qwen2-VL-7B multimodal foundation model.
-The resulting baseline serves as the reference point for subsequent pretrained-representation and autoencoder-representation experiments.
-The workflow loads prepared video resources and evidence metadata, configures baseline inference parameters, executes VideoQA inference on selected evaluation samples, validates generated predictions, and produces baseline experiment reports and performance statistics.
+This notebook performs development-subset baseline Video Question Answering (VideoQA) experiments for the NExT-QA benchmark dataset using the Qwen2-VL-7B multimodal foundation model.
+The workflow is used to validate the baseline inference pipeline, evaluate parameter settings, and establish a reference configuration for subsequent pretrained-representation and autoencoder-representation experiments.

+Development-subset experiments enable rapid iteration and parameter optimization while minimizing computational cost.
+Optimized configurations identified during these experiments are later applied to full-dataset execution within the final experiment workflow.

 ## Inputs